montagestudio/todo-blackberry-dynamics/plugins/cordova-plugin-bbd-httprequest/README.md

 * @property {string} proxyUser The proxy authentication username.
 * @property {string} proxyPassword The proxy authentication password.
 * @property {string} proxyAuth The proxy authentication scheme.
 Valid values are:
-* - "NTLM" to use NTLM authentication (NTLM version 2 is not supported)
+* - "NTLM" to use NTLM authentication
 * - "DIGEST" to use Digest Access authentication
 * - "BASIC" or a null pointer to use Basic Access authentication
 * @property {string} fileName The path (optional) and filename of the file to upload if this is a file upload request.
 If path is omitted, the file is read from the current working directory.
 NOTE: There is no need to set this property directly since it will be set during the sendFile function call (see <a href="#sendFile">sendFile</a>).